luiscoco/AWS_Review_Session1/README.md

 ✅ Secure content with encryption and access control
 ________________________________________

-📦 How it Works (Step-by-Step)
+**How it Works (Step-by-Step)**

 1. User Requests Content

-o	A user visits your website or app and requests content (e.g., an image or video).
+A user visits your website or app and requests content (e.g., an image or video).

 2. CloudFront Checks Cache at Edge Location

-o	CloudFront routes the request to the nearest Edge Location (PoP).
+CloudFront routes the request to the nearest Edge Location (PoP).

-o	If the content is cached there (called a “cache hit”), it’s served immediately.
+If the content is cached there (called a “cache hit”), it’s served immediately.

 3. No Cache?
 CloudFront Fetches from Origin

-o	If the content is not cached (a “cache miss”), CloudFront retrieves it from the origin server (e.g., S3, EC2, or external server).
+If the content is not cached (a “cache miss”), CloudFront retrieves it from the origin server (e.g., S3, EC2, or external server).

 4. Content Delivered and Cached

-o	The content is sent to the user and stored (cached) in the Edge Location for future requests.
+The content is sent to the user and stored (cached) in the Edge Location for future requests.

 ## 3. Regional Edge Caches: Regional edge caches for less popular content